jeffreyhaga/automate_my_shop/TASKS.md

 # Tasks

+- setup mailgun
+- buy and connect custom domain
+- analytics?
 - add like system
 - filter flows by recent or most liked
-- deploy to render
-- setup mailgun

 later